 Like DigitalOcean, Linode is aimed at developers looking to simplify their cloud infrastructure.

 Simplify your cloud infrastructure with our Linux virtual machines and robust set of tools to develop, deploy, and scale your modern applications faster and easier.

 Akamai (formerly Linode) hit the market a few years before DigitalOcean and gained a strong following, likely due to little competition and its excellent resources and guides.
 However, their control panel didn’t receive much love over the years, and it quickly fell behind DigitalOcean in terms of design and ease of use.
 Over the last few years they’ve slowly rolled out their newer more modern cloud manager, but it’s still somewhat behind DigitalOcean.

 That said, Linode is still a great provider, offering reasonably priced servers and transparent pricing.
 Just don’t expect the same level of polish as DigitalOcean when navigating their cloud manager.

-Linode servers can be added to SpinupWP via a custom provider.
+Linode servers can also be added to SpinupWP.
 Need more help?
 Check out our How to Install WordPress on Akamai (formerly Linode) doc.

 Vultr is a relatively new VPS provider compared to the competition, but they’ve become a popular option over the last few years.
 Their control panel is on-par with DigitalOcean, and their high frequency compute instances are excellent considering their price to performance (more on that below).

-Similar to Linode, Vultr servers can be added to SpinupWP via a custom provider.
+Similar to Linode, Vultr servers can be used with SpinupWP.
 Check out our How to Install WordPress on Vultr doc.